 Some injuries can bruise your kidney.
 These include automobile accidents, falls, assaults, and injuries from contact sports.
 A kidney bruise may cause blood to appear in your urine.
-The blood may be in small amounts that you can't see; or, it might color your urine pink or light red.
+The blood may be in small amounts that you can't see.
+Or, it might color your urine pink or light red.
 Any blood usually clears in 1 to 2 days and the kidney function returns to normal.
 Call your doctor if the blood does not clear from your urine after 2 days.

-The following are signs and symptoms of a bruised kidney:
+These are signs and symptoms of a bruised kidney:

 Blood in the urine